Josh's ESL

 Josh's (extra) Thinking Points To Help Keep Goals SMART!

-1. SMART: Make your goals Specific, Measurable, Achievable, Realistic (but challenging), and Time-bound.
+1. SMART: Try to make goals Specific, Measurable, Achievable, Realistic (but challenging), and Time-bound.

 3. How do I get to the target?
 Help students plan how they can achieve their goals.
 Discuss it!
 Write it down!
 Agree on it!